-I have a particular MP3 that won't play / plays badly / takes a long time to load / crashes.
-What should I do?
+I have a particular MP3 that won't play / plays badly / takes a long time to load / crashes the program

 The file may be damaged, and may need to be deleted from your library.
 Please go to the forum at serato.com and notify the support team that you have a bad file.
-By reporting damaged or corrupt files, you help the developers to improve Scratch Live's ability to play damaged MP3 files in the future.
+By reporting damaged or corrupt files, you will help the developers to improve Scratch Live's ability to play damaged MP3 files in the future.